madfriend/github-explore-mailing/README.md

 GitHub Explore mailing
 ======================

-Get your daily portion of trending repos by mail
+Get your daily portion of trending repos by mail!

 I used to check Explore page way too often in my browser as I was interested what's trending in the mighty world of open source right now.
 This script, with the help of cron, does one job: sends you mail with the list of repositories trending today.